Tennis-Zverev, Swiatek reach French Open semis, heartbreak for Jabeur

 "I'm happy to be back."

+Zverev will run into Casper Ruud in the semi-finals after the 2022 runner-up beat sixth seed Holger Rune 6-1 6-2 3-6 6-3 in the night session.

+"I was hungry to get back into the semi-finals here," Ruud said.
+"The three sets I won today were a really good level.
+I feel the game is improving match by match.
+I try to play loose."

-The German faces sixth seed Holger Rune or 2022 runner-up Casper Ruud on Friday for a place in the final.
-Twice champion Novak Djokovic will meet top seed Carlos Alcaraz in the other semi-final.
+Twice champion Novak Djokovic meets top seed Carlos Alcaraz in the other semi-final on Friday.

 Swiatek was tested by sixth seed Coco Gauff in a rematch of their 2022 title clash but the world number one was too good for the American and closed out a 6-4 6-2 victory.